-It’s likely that one 3rd to half of your visitors will be coming to your site homepage from a mobile phone.
-You need to make sure that it’s mobile friendly.
+One 3rd to half of your visitors will likely be coming to your site homepage from a mobile phone.
+You need to make sure that it’s mobile-friendly.

 This means more than just having a responsive website that reshapes when they arrive.
 It also means:

 - Converting phone numbers to click to call.